-- i The design of roof structures shall be of hip, gambrel, gable, skillion/lean-to, shed, jerkinhead and true mansard styles and shall be extended to all sides of the structure.
-Roof-like appurtenances such as false roofs, parapets and other similar features may be allowed only if such features are required for mechanical equipment screening or acoustical control that cannot be accomplished through utilization of approved roof styles. - ii Application of such roof-like features shall be accomplished in such a manner as to minimize the appearance of a flat roof design.
-Roofs shall be designed to be of such height, bulk and mass so as to appear structural even when the design is non-structural. - iii If flat roofs are utilized, the roof shall be surrounded on all sides by a continuous parapet wall and shall have the bulk and mass so as to appear structural in nature.
-In no instance shall the parapet height exceed 1/3 of the supporting wall height. - iv The roof edge, where visible from any street or common area, shall have, at a minimum of two (2) locations, a vertical change from the dominant roof-line.
-Such change shall be a minimum of three (3) feet. - v Towers are recommended on buildings which terminate street vistas.
+i The design of roof structures shall be of hip, gambrel, gable, skillion/lean-to, shed, jerkinhead and true mansard styles and shall be extended to all sides of the structure.
+Roof-like appurtenances such as false roofs, parapets and other similar features may be allowed only if such features are required for mechanical equipment screening or acoustical control that cannot be accomplished through utilization of approved roof styles.

+ii Application of such roof-like features shall be accomplished in such a manner as to minimize the appearance of a flat roof design.
+Roofs shall be designed to be of such height, bulk and mass so as to appear structural even when the design is non-structural.

+iii If flat roofs are utilized, the roof shall be surrounded on all sides by a continuous paraget wall and shall have the bulk and mass so as to appear structural in nature.
+In no instance shall the parapet height exceed 1/3 of the supporting wall height.

+iv The roof edge, where visible from any street or common area, shall have, at a minimum of two (2) locations. a vertical change from the dominant roof-line.
+Such change shall be a minimum of three (3) feet.

+v Towers are recommended on buildings which terminate street vistas.

-Notice the difference between the roof of a scale and mass to appear structur-al in nature.
-The example to the right elements of a mass nd scale to appear
+locice the difference between the mof elements that are of a scale and mass to appear structur-al in nature.
+The uple to the right ils to provide roof ments of a mass scale to appear structural i For all buildings fronting a street with non-residential uses on the ground floor, a minimum of 60% of the area between 2' and 8' vertically shall be transparent.
+For stories above the ground that contain non-residential uses, a minimum of 25% of the facade shall be transparent.